|

 returns will be accepted and processed as the IRS receives them.
 Tax

+refunds will not be issued until normal government operations resume.
 IRS operations are limited during the appropriations lapse, with live assistors on the phones and at Taxpayer Assistance Centers unavailable.
 However, IRS.gov and most automated toll-free telephone applications remain operational.

 Tax software companies, tax practitioners and Free File remain available to assist with taxes during this period.